korakinos/morphonts/README.md

  - pillow

+## Installation

+morphonts is is not available as an installable software package at the moment.
+You can run `morphonts.py` from wherever you saved it to, provided that Python 3 and the required modules are installed on your system.

 ## Usage

 morphonts works on bitmap fonts in BDF format.
 It expects an input and an output filename/path as command line arguments.